liyteku/liyteku/README.md

 ### What I'm working on

-**NYU SCENT Lab** · *Software & Embedded Systems Team Lead* — leading a 7-person team building an offline multimodal assistant for laboratory workflows, running on edge hardware.
-*(NYU project under NDA — repository private and details limited.)*
+**NYU SCENT Lab** · *Software & Embedded Systems Team Lead* — leading a 7-person team on an offline multimodal assistant for laboratory workflows, in daily use by 12 researchers.
+A 4-bit quantized multimodal LLM with local speech and retrieval on a Jetson Orin Nano, behind a Python/FastAPI + React platform. *(NYU project under NDA — repository private, implementation details not public.)*

 **NYU FAMS Lab** · *HRI Team Lead* — perception stack for a humanoid tutor robot, running on-device in real time rather than offloaded.
 Code is public → [`nyu-fams-hri-cv`](https://github.com/liyteku/nyu-fams-hri-cv)